qdm12/gluetun-wiki/setup/providers/privatevpn.md

 ## VPN server port forwarding

+VPN server port forwarding is only supported on OpenVPN.
+If you try using it with Wireguard, PrivateVPN API will return `{"supported":false}` message, resulting in a "port forwarding not supported for this VPN server" error.

 Set `VPN_PORT_FORWARDING=on` and the port forwarded will be logged out as well as available via the http control server.
+See [VPN server port forwarding setup page](../advanced/vpn-port-forwarding.md) for more details.

 ## Servers